 Scoring: Scoring is the process of generating insights from data using a trained model.

 Schema: A schema is a set of rules that represent and validate the structure and format of data.
-A schema is comprised of a class and optional mixin(s) and is used to create datasets and datastreams.
+A schema is comprised of a class and optional field group(s) and is used to create datasets and datastreams.
 A schema may include behavioral attributes, timestamps, identities, attribute definitions, relationships, and more.

 Schema Library: The Schema Library contains industry-standard XDM resources made available by Adobe, as well as custom resources defined by your organization.